Using the Cutting Layout

 • Loading and saving the Cutting Layout

-The cutting layout can also be saved to a plain text file in order to further process it using a cnc software.
-To save the cutting layout as a .txt file click the "Save" button and select "Text file" from the "Save as type" drop-down box.
+The cutting layout can be saved to a plain text file in order to further process it using a cnc software.
+To save the cutting layout as a .txt file click the "Save" button and select "Text files" from the "Save as type" drop-down box.
+Cutting layouts saved as TXT files can not be loaded back into Smart2DCutting.

 The text file has the following format: